Intilery/intilery.github.io/docs/app/push.md

 :::note

 A customer can have more than one device, but the device is only every linked to one customer.
-If a customer has more than one device, when a push is sent, it is sent to all the customer's devices.
+If a customer has more than one device, when a push campaign is scheduled it is sent to all the customer's devices.

 :::